oschettler/fritz/Fritz.md

     check x: x y: y:
       print x y

-Parameters may be separated by commas:
+Parameters may be separated by commas (@todo):

     check x: x, y: y:
       print x, y

-By now you will have notices: Similar to Python, indentation is important.
+By now you will have noticed: Similar to Python, indentation is important.

+Functions may also be passed as parameters.

+    compare a b: a < b

+    list: ( 1 3 2 7 5 6)
+    sort list compare

+Functions to be used as parameter may be defined on the fly and passed anonymously.

+    compare a b: a < b

+    list: ( 1 3 2 7 5 6)
+    sort list (a b: a < b)

 ## Conditions